vasilvestre/sf-test/.junie/quizz.md

 - **Question**: A single quiz item with a question text and multiple answer options
 - **Answer**: A possible response to a question, marked as correct or incorrect

+Questions can have multiple correct answers.
+When creating quiz questions, you can mark any number of answers as correct by setting `correct: true` for each correct answer.

 ### Components
 1. **Entity Classes**:
    - `Category`: Represents a quiz category